tibogeeraerts/AVD-Enhancement/README.md

 # AVD-Enhancement
 For my internship I created some Azure Virtual Desktop Enhancements.
-The public available version of my code will be stored in this repo.
+The public available version of my code is stored in this repo with documentation on how to test it yourself.